 While there are benefits to creating additional host instances, there are also potential drawbacks if too many host instances are created.

-Regarding BTARN installation and configuration process, it becomes more difficult to configure when we have multiple host and host instances created, compared with the default configuration (with only two BizTalk Host and Host Instances) and the reasons are:
+Regarding the BTARN installation and configuration process, it becomes more difficult to configure when we have multiple hosts and host instances created, compared with the default configuration (with only two BizTalk hosts and Host Instances), and the reasons are:

-• Or we need to properly configure the hosts and host instances to handle correctly BTARN.
+• Or we need to properly configure the hosts and host instances to handle BTARN correctly.

 Because I have all my environments, even my developer environments, with host separation according to some of the best practices described here: BizTalk Server Best Practices: Create and Configure BizTalk Server Host and Host Instances.
-I need to properly configure the hosts and host instances to handle correctly BTARN, to accomplish that we need to:
+I need to properly configure the hosts and host instances to handle BTARN correctly.
+To accomplish that, we need to:

 BTARN stop host instances